 Waving your business under consumers’ noses is rarely enough to make them do something.
 Your goal should be to make your target audience act.
 To achieve this, you need a strong, irresistible call to action that will have them reaching for their phone, computer or wallet.

 You don’t always need ginormous discounts, but your offer should be aligned to your target market and directly contribute to your goal.
 If you want a hundred more visits to your store as a result of the letterbox drop, your offer could be “Visit our store for your complimentary gift – this weekend only!”

 Your flyer should always be designed with your target market in mind.
 Keep it simple and/or unique to your competitors and they will more likely to take note, and remember it.
 Show your flyer design to people in your target segments, even customers, and ask:

 Ever noticed something, and then struggled to recall it later?
 With any form of advertising, this presents a challenge for any business.
 For a myriad of reasons not everyone will see your campaign the first time.
 Even if they do, there’s no guarantee they will be interested at the time or even remember to act on it.
 In our experience, it typically takes three letterbox drops to get the best results.

 Also, people will rarely respond straight away.
 How many times have you received a flyer and immediately reached for the phone?
 Chances are your customers won’t need you the minute they receive your flyer, but they will do at some point in the future.
 Your job is to make sure they remember your business when this moment comes along.

 Take heed of our four letterbox marketing rules and the result will speak for themselves.
-For an obligation free quote on your letterbox advertising, including design, print and distribution to almost every Australian street, jump on our online marketing portal.

 First published on Dynamic Business.